 Get your Jacksonville probate home sold!

 Have you become the personal representative of an estate, or inherited a property you need to sell?
+Wondering when you can list your probate home for sale?
+You do not need to wait until the probate process is complete in order to get the home listed!
+You can list the home for sale at any time, subject to the probate court approval.
 It will be up to you to facilitate the process of getting the property listed and sold and approved by the probate court.
 Find out how and when to get the home listed!

 3 STEPS TO LISTING YOUR PROBATE HOME!